Our Team

 David Peterson

-Board Vice Chair, Faculty Member at John C. Schiffer School
+Board Chair, Retired Faculty Member at John C. Schiffer School

 In my role as an educator, I have witnessed first hand the benefit of nourishing kids through the mission of The Food Group.
 The impact on their lives is profound.
 A sense of security about food builds a foundation to help them become better learners.
 Students I work with at the Schiffer School lead challenging lives, sometimes that challenge is overcoming a lack of food or meals.
 The Food Group has been able to bridge that gap for many of our students and so many more young people in Sheridan County.
 Being a member of this team is both saddening and encouraging.
 First, that we have to address a problem like this, but second we live in a community that steps up to overcome it.
 Is there a spirit of Wyoming?
 Yep, it is real and found in the work of the contributors, volunteers, and staff of The Food Group.